-Architizer is busy building tech tools to help power your practice — including our new community marketplace for building-products.
+Architizer is busy building tech tools to help power your practice.
 Click here to sign up now.
 It’s free for architects.

 Somewhere along the way, we got the verbiage wrong.
 Architects don’t design — they plan.
 The act of designing a space is not an end unto itself, rather it’s the anticipated use of that space that gives the act any meaning.